qgis/QGIS-Documentation/docs/user_manual/expressions/expression_help/GeometryGroup.rst

 $z
 ..

 Returns the z value of the current point feature if it is 3D.
-If the feature is a multipoint feature, then the z value of the first point will be returned.
+If the feature is a multipoint feature, then the z value of the first point will be returned. **WARNING: This function is deprecated.
+It is recommended to use the replacement z() function with @geometry variable instead.**

 .. list-table::
    :widths: 15 85